 I’m a political theorist at the University of Oxford.

-My areas of specialisation are political philosophy, contemporary political theory, feminist theory, political theory of digital technology, philosophy of sex, and philosophy of public policy.
-My areas of competence include ethics, aesthetics and philosophy of social science.
+I specialise in political philosophy, feminist theory, political theory of digital technology, philosophy of public policy, and philosophy of sex.
+My areas of competence also include ethics, philosophy of social science, and aesthetics.

 I am a member of Oxford Center for the Study of Social Justice and affiliated with the Machine Intelligence and Normative Theory Lab at Australian National University, and the Ethical Dating Online research network.

 My research interests can be divided into three major subfields.
-First, I have an interest in the relationship between politics, feminism, and intimacy.
+First, I have an interest in the relationship between political theory, feminism, and intimacy.
 I am particularly interested in how theories of justice handle the interactions between the intimate spheres, such as the sexual domain, and the basic structure of society.
-In my current book project, Just Sex, under formal consideration by Oxford University Press, I draw on empirical research and social theory to develop a feminist theory of social justice for the sexual sphere.
+In my current book project, under review at Oxford University Press, I draw on empirical research and social theory to develop a feminist theory of social justice for the sexual sphere.

-The second is situated in the political theory of digital technology.
+The second is situated in the political theory of digital technology, and normative philosophy of computing.
 In this project, I explore how novel technologies and their owners exercise power over individuals and society.
-In particular, I am interested in the digital private spheres, and technologies of intimacy (i.e. dating apps, private messaging).
+In particular, I am interested in the digital private spheres, and technologies of intimacy (i.e. dating apps, private messaging, AI companions).
 This project outlines the duties of the state, tech corporations, and users, in relation to this area of digital technology.

 Portrait photo by Amanda Gylling.
-The second photo is of brutalist masterpiece Tranebergsbron.
-Site icon features detail from Michelangelo’s Manchester Madonna, which you can see in the National Gallery.
+The second photo shows Tranebergsbron, whose concrete brick vaults were once the largest in the world.
+Site icon features a detail from Michelangelo’s Manchester Madonna, which can be see at the National Gallery.

 .